Five years ago my dream was to become a lactation consultant.

 They helped me realize the very viable niche of a breastfeeding blogger and that alternative therapies like herbs and colors have supernatural healing powers for mothers.

-Then enters my 2-year-old daughter (who in my mind is a lactation professional in her own right).
+Then enters my 2-year-old daughter (who in my mind is a lactation expert in her own right).
 She taught me about breast massage while the baby feeds.
 A very important and practical skill to keep the bosom healthy and efficiently extracting milk.

 I was also introduced to a local mother healer via word of mouth.
 Moms kept raving about how she showed her actual breasts and vials of real breastmilk at the pregnancy centering groups she led.